-Upon receipt of notification by DMAS of an appeal, the Contractor shall prepare and submit an appeal summary describing the basis of the adverse benefit determination to the DMAS Appeals

-Division, the DMAS Medallion 4.0 contract monitor, and the member involved in the appeal in accordance with required time frames.
+Upon receipt of notification by DMAS of an appeal, the Contractor shall prepare and submit an appeal summary describing the rationale for maintaining the denial determination to the DMAS Appeals Division, the DMAS Medallion 4.0 contract monitor, and the member involved in the appeal in accordance with required time frames.
 In addition, the Contractor shall e-mail a complete copy of the appeal summary to DMAS on the same day that it files an appeal summary with the DMAS Appeals Division.
 The summary shall be completed in accordance with 12 VAC 30-110-70, which describes notification requirements and also serves as a guideline for information necessary to include in both the notice and the summary.
 The appeal summary shall include any and all justification that the Contractor wants considered as part of the State fair hearing, including but not limited to the policy and applicable regulations (not a summary thereof) upon which the Contractor's decision is based.
+The appeal summary must also demonstrate that any additional documents submitted with the appeal request were considered and explain why those documents do not meet the requirements for approval.